Particle-resolved simulation of freely evolving particle suspensions: Flow physics and modeling: Numerical method

 \section{Numerical method}

-The FR-DNS approach used in this work is based on the discrete-time direct forcing immersed boundary method of \citet{jamalphd} and is called the particle-resolved uncontaminated-fluid reconcilable immersed boundary method (PUReIBM).
+The PR-DNS approach used in this work is based on the discrete-time direct forcing immersed boundary method of \citet{jamalphd} and is called the particle-resolved uncontaminated-fluid reconcilable immersed boundary method (PUReIBM).
 The PUReIBM methodology is explained in detail and validated for simulating fixed beds \citep{garg_book,tenneti_ijmf_2011}, gas--solid flows \citep{tenneti_pt_2010,mehrabadi_jfm_2015,tenneti_jfm_2016}, and buoyant particles \citep{tavana_ijmf_2020}.
 Here, the main features of this method are presented.

 In PUReIBM, the continuity and the Navier--Stokes equations are solved for the fluid phase on a uniform Cartesian grid with the Crank--Nicolson scheme for the viscous terms and an Adams--Bashforth scheme for the convective terms.
 The boundary conditions on the fluid velocity at the particle interface (no-slip and no-penetration) are imposed via a source term (immersed boundary force) in the Navier-Stokes equations.
-The simulation of buoyant particles in this work can also be considered as an approximation for bubbly flows when the presence of surfactants contaminates the surrounding fluid, and the no-slip velocity boundary condition is valid at the interface of bubbles \citep{clift_book,magnaudet_2000,takagi_Matsumoto_2011}.

 The motion of each particle in PUReIBM is evolved by updating its position and translational and rotational velocities, according to Newton's second law.
-To stabilize the simulations for buoyant particles, the virtual force stabilization technique introduced by \citet{schwarz_Kempe_2015} is utilized, which is extended for simulation of dense suspensions \citep{tavana_ijmf_2020}.
 A soft-sphere collision \citep{cundall_dem} model is used to capture particle-particle interactions.
 Particles are allowed to overlap during a collision, and the contact mechanics between the overlapping particles are modeled by a spring in the normal direction (elastic collisions).
 The spring causes the colliding particles to rebound.
 The particles are assumed to be frictionless during collisions.
 This implies that the tangential component of the contact force is zero.

+To stabilize the simulations for buoyant particles, the virtual force stabilization technique introduced by \citet{schwarz_Kempe_2015} is utilized, which is extended for simulation of dense suspensions \citep{tavana_ijmf_2020}.
+The simulation of buoyant particles in this work can also be considered as an approximation to bubbly flows when the presence of surfactants contaminates the surrounding fluid, and the no-slip velocity boundary condition is valid at the interface of bubbles \citep{clift_book,magnaudet_2000,takagi_Matsumoto_2011}.